 TOR has a second label called ROCK which are wines solely made from varietals grown in the Rhone Valley in France.
 The name of this label is tribute to the huge amounts of rocks found in certain vineyards in the Rhone Valley as well as found in the nearby vineyards that Tor sources fruit from.
 These wines are mainly Syrah and Grenache.

 TOR comes from a family of artists – his father was an accomplished writer and his mother an actress and a painter.
 Tor also has the gift to create engaging prose and has always been a friend of wine writers and wine journalists.
 TOR wines used to support fellowships for the Symposium for Professional Wine Writers still held annually at Meadowood Napa Valley hotel and spa in St. Helena.

 For a number of years TOR did not have a space where they could host tastings – rather focused on select distribution and appearances at a number of premium wine events including the Taste of Howell Mountain, held each year, usually in mid June.
 We’ve attended this event several times and tasting some of TOR’s wines is always one of the highlights.

-Today one can taste their wines at two locations – Ma(i)sonry in Yountville, a chic art gallery that combines several tasting experiences for each of the mostly Napa brands represented here including TOR and at Wheeler Farms, located on Zinfandel Lane just south of St. Helena.
+Today one can taste their wines at two locations – sometimes at The Wine Vault at Ma(i)sonry in Yountville, a chic tasting space located in a historical stone building and at Wheeler Farms, located on Zinfandel Lane just south of St. Helena.